avinash4507/NodejsRest/README.md

 # NodejsRest
-REST services using nodes, express and MongoDB
+REST services using node.js, express.js and MongoDB